 Widgets are special add-ons that come with many apps.
 Some are also built into Android itself.
-To access available widgets, long-press on any blank spot on the Home screen, then tap "WIDGETS."
+To access available widgets, Long press anywhere on the Home Screen open space, then tap "WIDGETS."

 Like regular apps, just long-press and then drag-n-drop to place the widget.
 Note that each widget as a size listing underneath its picture, and this tells you how many rows and columns of icons it will take up when placed.
-4x3 widget, for example, is 4 icons across and 3 high, and as a result takes up the entire width of a Home screen.
+A 4x3 widget, for example, is 4 icons across and 2 high, and as a result takes up the entire width of a Home screen.